Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 Chioma Isiadinso of Poets & Quants and Harvard MBA Dan Bauer of the MBA Exchange offered suggestions for selecting a good consultant.
 We’ve incorporated some of their recommendations into the following tips:

-- Candidates should first try to develop a clear sense of their needs and a realistic assessment of their chances for admission at the schools they’d like to attend.
+• Candidates should first try to develop a clear sense of their needs and a realistic assessment of their chances for admission to the schools they’d like to attend.
 For example, does one need a firm that focuses on strategy, on essay editing, or both?

-- Applicants also need a realistic understanding of the services that consultants can offer.
-For example, no professional would ever write an application essay for a client, and candidates should stay away from any consultant that offers to do so.
+• Applicants also need a realistic understanding of the services that consultants can offer.
+For example, no professional would ever write an application essay for a client, and candidates should avoid any consultant who offers to do so.
 Membership in an association like the AIGAC signals that a consultant observes the group’s professional responsibility standards.

-- Research different firms to determine the best fit with one’s needs and preferences.
-As part of this due diligence and vetting process, learn about each company’s history, who manages the firm, how they select and train consultants, and about the experience, backgrounds, and track records of their professionals.
+• Research different firms to determine the best fit with one’s needs and preferences.
+As part of this due diligence and vetting process, learn about each company’s history, who manages the firm, how they select and train consultants, and their professionals’ experience, backgrounds, and track records.
 Do their consultants have experience in business as well as admissions?
-How strong is the evidence that the firm can provide for their admission success stories and their client satisfaction?
+How strong can the firm provide evidence for their admission success stories and client satisfaction?

-- Most consultants offer free initial consultations that can prove useful to candidates.
-The firms usually have more time available for these free sales meetings during their off-peak season, which is roughly from March through June.
+• Most consultants offer free initial consultations that can be helpful to candidates.
+The firms usually have more time for these free sales meetings during their off-peak season, roughly from March through June.
 The feedback they offer during such preliminary calls can provide a preview of the quality of their work.
-Moreover, the way they treat prospects foreshadows the way they treat their clients.
+Moreover, how they treat prospects foreshadows how they treat their clients.
 Do they seem professional?
-Are they prompt, accessible and responsive?
+Are they prompt, accessible, and responsive?
 Do they seem understanding and empathetic?

 So, on balance, is an MBA admission consultant worth it?